 Nursing home neglect can take many forms and result in multiple outcomes.
 It is possible that the failure to properly monitor a nursing home resident could lead to a resident injuring him or herself in a fall.
 While a fall may not impact younger individuals… Read More

-Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Nov 22, 2014 in Nursing Home Neglect
+Posted by Christine Antonellis Norton of D'Amico & Pettinicchi, LLC on Oct 23, 2014 in Nursing Home Neglect

 Infections in nursing homes are associated with high rates of morbidity and mortality, frequent hospitalizations, pain, a rapid decline in cognitive and physical functioning, and often death.
 As such, nursing homes are required to have a heightened awareness… Read More